 An Assumed Name / DBA (Doing Business as) should be filed with the County Clerk's Office in which business is to be conducted.
-Incorporated and unincorporated assumed name certificate forms can be completed in person or submitted by mail if notarized.
+Unincorporated assumed name certificate forms can be completed in person or submitted by mail if notarized.
 Assumed name certificate forms filed at the county level must include original signatures of each person whose name is to be listed on the certificate.
 If the person is not an individual, the assumed name form must be signed by an officer, general partner, member, manager, representative, or attorney in fact of that person.
 Note: An assumed name certificate application that is signed and acknowledged by an attorney in fact must include a statement that the attorney in fact has been duly authorized in writing to sign and acknowledge the assumed name certificate to be filed.

 The Tarrant County Clerk’s office will acknowledge signatures with a valid photo Driver’s License, State ID, U.S. Passport or Military ID card.
 If more than one person is to be listed on the certificate, all parties must be present at the same time.
 Otherwise, all signatures must be notarized.
 Applicants may conduct business under multiple assumed names, but each name must be filed separately.